 Musical Ancestries™ is a program created to inspire school-aged children to explore their musical and cultural heritage and develop an appreciation for others’ traditions.
 It is designed to create a pathway to understanding and acceptance as children explore the great diversity of our community.

 This episode focuses on the instruments, music, and traditions of Central America.
 Listeners meet the fictional children’s marimba group “Los Estudiantes” and their beloved teacher, Señora Cruz.
 Los Estudiantes are about to embark upon an exciting journey to perform at three music festivals in Central America, but first they must learn about the music, history, and traditions of Costa Rica, Belize, Guatemala, Honduras, El Salvador, Nicaragua, and Panama.

+The resources below include an audio recording of the radio broadcast, the full script for the broadcast, a list of related resources in the community, and lesson prompts that can be accessed through the content boxes on this page.
 Incorporated into the Prezi presentation below are visual images, maps, audio clips, text and hands-on activities that students, teachers and parents can use to enhance their learning experience.
-In addition, an audio recording of the radio broadcast, the full script for the broadcast, and a list of related resources in the community can be accessed through the content boxes on this page.
-The See It, Hear It, Do It format fully engages the child in learning.
-National Standards addressed are noted in the “Resources” section of the Prezi presentation.
+In addition, the See It, Hear It, Do It format fully engages the child in learning.
+National Standards addressed are noted in their section of the Prezi presentation.